 Alarm.com’s patented Crash and Smash Protection ensures that your security system still signals for help, even if it can’t send the signal itself.
 That’s thanks to our cloud security technology.

 When your security system starts its countdown, Alarm.com’s platform knows to anticipate either a ‘disarm’ or ‘alarm’ event.
 Should your panel suddenly go offline during the countdown, it treats it as a third type of event—a suspected crash and smash attack—and quickly signals for help.

 Because this action takes place on Alarm.com’s secure cloud platform, it doesn’t matter how effectively the intruder smashes your security panel.

 Safeguard #2: Professional Security Monitoring

 Interested in a smart home alarm system?
-Fill out the form above or click here and one of our Sting Alarm Las Vegas Security Professionals will reach out to you as soon as possible.
+Fill out the “free quote” form and one of our Sting Alarm Las Vegas Security Professionals will reach out to consult you. 😊